kammitama5/kammitama5.github.io/_posts/2017-12-5-Tuesday-December-5th.md

   Just to get better in general.
 C, Python and Haskell.
 I'll do interviews in Python, and strengthen my skills in C/C++ and Haskell, until I'm even good enough to do interviews in C++ and Haskell :)

+- Oh, and there *needs* to be a CubeSat written in PureScript. if no one does it in a few years, I swear I'll learn some PureScript *just* to do that.

 - And..that's it.